Nicox Outlines Future Development and Partnering Plans for NCX 470 in Glaucoma

 Sophia Antipolis, France

-Nicox SA (Euronext Paris: FR0013018124, COX), an international ophthalmology company, today announced future development and partnering plans for NCX 470, a novel nitric oxide (NO)-donating bimatoprost eye drop, currently in Phase 3 development for the lowering of intraocular pressure (IOP) in patients with open-angle glaucoma or ocular hypertension.
+Nicox SA FR COX))), an international ophthalmology company, today announced future development and partnering plans for NCX 470, a novel nitric oxide (NO)-donating bimatoprost eye drop, currently in Phase 3 development for the lowering of intraocular pressure (IOP) in patients with open-angle glaucoma or ocular hypertension.

 "Our market research shows an unmet need in glaucoma treatment focused on lowering of intraocular pressure.
 Patients do not react to glaucoma medications in the same way, with up to 40% not achieving their target intraocular pressure on existing monotherapies, and therefore eye care professionals need multiple treatment options.
 Based on a dual mechanism of action, NCX 470 has been shown to be an effective agent for lowering intraocular pressure.
 Mont Blanc, the first of two Phase 3 trials for NCX 470, met the efficacy requirement for approval in the United States whilst demonstrating good tolerability in comparison to current products.
 The Mont Blanc trial demonstrated that NCX 470 reduced intraocular pressure by 8-9.7 mmHg, achieving its primary objective of demonstrating non-inferiority to latanoprost and we believe that NCX 470 can be successfully commercialized in key glaucoma markets including the United States, as well as China, where we have partnered with Ocumension Therapeutics.
 We are also planning to meet with the European Medicines Agency to discuss the regulatory requirements for the approval of NCX 470 in Europe," said Andreas Segerros, Chief Executive Officer of Nicox.
 "In parallel, we plan to strengthen the profile of NCX 470 to maximize its therapeutic and commercial potential, by generating clinical data highlighting its potential retinal benefits, and we expect to support this with additional detailed analysis of the intraocular pressure data from the Mont Blanc trial together with planned nonclinical studies."